Stephen Sharp practises in commercial and property law with a strong emphasis on property-related finance and development matters.

 - development and long-term ownership joint ventures.

-Stephen also has a strong commitment to community interests having commenced serving as a board member of the Make-A-Wish Foundation of Australia in 1998 and as its current national Chairman.
+Stephen serves as a board member of the Make-A-Wish Foundation of Australia and is the current national Chairman.

 Stephen is recognised as a leading lawyer by various international guides to lawyers and law firms, including:

 - Best Lawyers® International: banking & finance law and project finance and development practice

 - Chambers Asia Pacific: banking & finance: property finance, and